sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/03-prepare-yubikey.md

 ## Prepare 2nd slot
-Now it's time to prepare the second slot of our YubiKey for the challenge response authentication.
+Now it's time to prepare the second slot of your YubiKey for the challenge response authentication.
 Touch will be also enabled.

 ```
 ykpersonalize -v -2 -ochal-resp -ochal-hmac -ohmac-lt64 -ochal-btn-trig -oserial-api-visible